 Tamarind are fruit pods that grow on a bushy trees that are native to the tropical regions in Africa.
-What makes this fruit so special to use in the culinary world, is that the flavors are unlike any other ingredient.
-Tamarind Paste is usually what you see in specialty markets or online, however you can make your own from scratch if you find the pods.
-I use the paste because it’s easy to add to so many recipes like; salad dressings, desserts, cocktails and glazes for meat and fish.
+What makes this fruit so special to use in cooking, is that the flavors are unlike any other ingredient, they’re tangy, yet sweet with full-bodied flavor.
+Tamarind Paste is usually what you see in specialty markets or online, but you can make your own from scratch using the pods.
+I tend to buy the paste because it’s easier to quickly add to so many recipes like salad dressings, desserts, cocktails and glazes for meat and fish.

-To make this glaze – take tamarind paste combined with the juice and zest of a lime, garlic, soy sauce and fish sauce for a sweet and sour taste that amps up any grilled meat.
-This sticky sauce spreads nicely over the perfect chop and tenderizes pork, just so slightly.
+To make the glaze take tamarind paste and combine it with the juice and zest of a lime, garlic, soy sauce and fish sauce, for a sweet and sour vibe that amps up any grilled meat.
+This slightly sticky sauce spreads nicely over the perfect chop and tenderizes pork beautifully.

 1/4 cup tamarind paste

 1 tablespoon brown sugar

 1 clove garlic

 1 1/2 pound bone-in pork chop, about 1 1/2 inch thick, or 2 smaller chops